Informed Dynamic Scheduling for QLDPC Codes: Informed Dynamic Scheduling (IDS) for QLDPC codes

-After updating $m_{c_{\max}\rightarrow v_{\max}}$ and propagating the related edges from $v_{\max}$ to its neighboring $c_a$, it is reasonable that not only the message for the edge from the $v_{\max}$ but also the message emitting from $c_a$ will be more reliable.
-Thus, the authors in \cite{LMDRBP} propose a strategy in which the next update is related to the latest-updated variable node, which they call the latest-message-driven RBP (LMD-RBP).
-From \cite{LMDRBP}, it shows that the LMD-RBP algorithm performs better during the first few decoding iterations for the 5G New Radio LDPC codes \cite{5G}.
-The design for the syndrome-based LMD-RBP (LMD-sRBP) is shown in the \ref{alg:LMDRBP}.
+Another algorithm is known as the latest-message-driven RBP (LMD-RBP) \cite{LMDRBP}, in which the authors propose a strategy where the next update is related to the latest-updated variable node.
+Based on the reason that after updating $m_{c_{\max}\rightarrow v_{\max}}$ and propagating the related edges from $v_{\max}$ to its neighboring $c_a$, not only the message for the edge from $v_{\max}$ but also the message emitting from $c_a$ will be more reliable.
+As shown in\cite{LMDRBP}, LMD-RBP algorithm exhibits better performance during the initial iterations for 5G New Radio LDPC codes \cite{5G}.
+Syndrome-based NW-RBP (NW-sRBP) and the LMD-RBP (LMD-sRBP), modified and used for quantum codes in this paper, are shown in Algorithm \ref{alg:NWRBP} and Algorithm \ref{alg:LMDRBP}, respectively.

-\subsection{Error weight analysis}
+\subsection{Error Weight Analysis}

-We show the distribution of the error weight versus the solvable error ratio using sBP, sLBP, and other sRBP variations on the $[[256,32]]$ bicycle code, as shown in Fig.~\ref{fig:errWeightRBP256}.
+Fig.~\ref{fig:errWeightRBP256} shows the distribution of the error weight versus the solvable error ratio using sBP, sLBP, and other sRBP variations on the $[[256,32]]$ bicycle code.
+For the analysis, all error patterns are collected until the total number of error frames reaches 100, from which the solvable ratio is calculated.
+For example, at \( p_x = 0.02 \), there are 117 error patterns with weight 10, of which 105 can be correctly decoded by sBP.
+Therefore, the solvable error ratio for this weight is $89\%$.

-The results show that sBP can effectively solve error patterns with a weight of 9 or less with a ratio of over $94\%$.
-However, the solvable ratio decreases and cannot solve weights larger than 13, while sLBP can solve error patterns with a weight of 10 or less with a ratio over $98\%$. sRBP can almost solve error patterns with a weight of 10 or less with a ratio over $99\%$.
-However, for those with weights larger than 11, the ratio decreases rapidly.
-In contrast, by using LMD-sRBP, almost all error patterns with a weight of 10 or less can be solved with a ratio over $99\%$.
-Compared to sLBP, the average solvable ratio for weights larger than 11 is also higher.
+The results show that sBP can effectively solve error patterns with weight up to 9, achieving a solvable ratio exceeding $94\%$.
+However, its performance deteriorates for higher weights, and patterns with weight greater than 13 cannot be solved.
+In comparison, sLBP can decode error patterns with weight up to 10 with a ratio above $98\%$. sRBP further improves the performance, achieving a solvable ratio over $99\%$ for weights up to 10, though the ratio drops rapidly for weights greater than 11.
+In contrast, by using LMD-sRBP, almost all error patterns with weight 10 or less can be solved with a ratio above $99\%$, and the average solvable ratio for weights above 11 is higher than that of sLBP.

+It is also worth noting that since sBP-based decoders are not bounded-distance decoders, their decoding capacity is influenced by the graph structure and bit-flip probability $p_x$.
+For instance, the $[[256, 32]]$ bicycle code has an unknown distance, but it is less than 16, as the distance of bicycle codes is limited by their row weight \cite{SparseGraph}.
+Simulation results indicate that the solvable weight using sBP exceeds half of this upper bound distance, although in a probabilistic sense.
+This can also be observed in the $[[144, 12, 12]]$ bivariate bicycle code, where each component classical code has distance 12 \cite{IBM}.
+Specifically, simulations (not shown) indicate that $92\%$ of error patterns with weights up to 10 can be decoded successfully using sBP at \( p_x = 0.02 \), with a maximum number of iterations \( I_{\max} = 90 \).